tekknolagi/tekknolagi.github.com/_posts/2024-06-01-scrapscript-baseline.md

 ## Playing with the compiler

-Try running `./compiler.py --compile examples/0_home/factorial.scrap` which
-will produce both `output.c` and `a.out`.
+Try running `./scrapscript.py compile --compile examples/0_home/factorial.scrap` which will produce both `output.c` and `a.out`.
 Then you can run `./a.out` to see the result of your program.